The Benefits of Being Your Own Developmental Editor: A Writer's Guide

 What haunts them

-What they’d lie about
+What they lie about (to themselves or others)

 What they don’t say out loud